Dealing with yeast infections naturally, Part 1

 • Temporarily avoid intercourse, or use condoms, to decrease the risk passing the yeast infection along to your partner.
 If you have engaged in intercourse and are experiencing continual recurrent yeast infections, your partner may need to be treated as well to clear up the infection and risk passing it back and forth to each other.

 • Boric acid powder: a traditional home remedy, the use of boric acid crystals inside the vagina can effectively address stubborn yeast infections.
 Place the boric acid into two 00 sized capsules and insert into the vagina.
 Repeat for 7 days.
-As the body melts the capsule, the powder may irritate some women’s sensitive tissues slightly – but will cause no long term concerns.
+As the body melts the capsule, the powder may irritate sensitive vaginal tissues slightly - but will cause no long term concerns.
 When using this traditional home remedy, it is common to experience burning the first couple days.
 If this burning persists, discontinue use and try another remedy.
-Place the 00 sized capsules into the body in the evening before bed, when you are laying down – this provides more time for the boric acid to come into contact with the yeast.
+Place the 00 sized capsules into the body in the evening before bed, when you are laying down - this provides more time for the boric acid to come into contact with the yeast.
 There will be a fair bit of discharge so a pad may need to be used.

-• This information is not meant to replace the advice of a health care provider in a clinic environment.
+This information is not meant to replace the advice of a health care provider in a clinic environment.
 If symptoms persist beyond 10 days then visit your holistic health care provider for additional guidance.

 Katolen Yardley, MNIMH, RHT is a Medical Herbalist in private practice in Vancouver BC. www.katolenyardley.com and www.alchemyelixir.com.